elfesso24/school-management-system/README.md

 - **Import Errors**: Make sure you have proper permissions to create and modify databases
 - **PHP Errors**: Check XAMPP's PHP error logs at `C:\xampp\php\logs\` (Windows) or `/Applications/XAMPP/logs/` (Mac)

-## License

-This project is open-source and available for educational purposes.